lcserny/chessme/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome to ChessMe!

 This project has been created using **webpack-cli**, you can now run
 ```
 npm run build
 ```
 or
 ```
 yarn build
 ```
 to bundle your application

-### TODO
-- use webpack server to auto-refresh dev work

 ### Roadmap
 1. DONE:  no UI needed, console game at first
-2. later on allow commands given from outside (as gRPS or similar)
+2. allow commands given from outside (start/stop games, players join/leave, display outcome, etc.)
-3. game will need to act as a server and persist data in mongodb
+3. game will need to run as a UDP server and persist data in mongodb
-4. game can be moved to AWS Lambda or similar
-5. after all this, Android clients can be made to play
+4. make Android UDP client with UI of board which connects to UDP server in network
+5. integrate AWS Lambda + a database if possible